Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Capilla de Santa Bárbara del CaminoCapilla de Santa Bárbara del Camino

 Rich, to be helpful, had taken all our food to carry in his pack, and he was nowhere to be seen.
 I had visions of him up ahead, already at the albergue, resting and eating.
 It made me really, really upset.
 No food and exhaustion, is clearly a button of mine that had been pushed!
-(My friend calls this “hangry - hunger plus angry!)
+(I now understand the concept of being “hangry - hunger plus angry!)

 Plus the thought of Rich being ahead of me, also seriously pushed another of my buttons!
 Yes, this is also a bit of a theme for me.
 I rationalized that I wanted to be in the company of my best buddy, and indeed this was partially true.
 I was also wallowing in self-pity.